KasiaGibert/Portfolio/README.md

 # Portfolio

 ## About me
 Hello!
 I'm Kasia Gibert, and I earned a postgraduate degree in Software Testing at WSB University.
-Since October 2022, I have been enhancing my skills in software testing and since November 2023, I have been working on the Dare IT Mentoring program with my mentor to improve my software tester skills.
-My ultimate aspiration is to become an automation tester, and I am eagerly seeking new career opportunities in the field of Software Testing.
+Since October 2022, I have been enhancing my skills in software testing.
+I am eagerly seeking new career opportunities in the field of Software Testing.

 As a professional and communicative person, I pride myself on being a team player and can easily adapt to both fast-paced and laid-back work environments.
 My commitment to continuous growth in this field motivates me to share my experiences and knowledge, as I am determined to demonstrate the skills I have acquired and further develop in the realm of software testing.